Skip to main content

 How termination works

-1. The source processes blocks up to end_block
+1. The source processes blocks up to and including the upper bound (Solana end_block or the block_number limit in an EVM filter:).

-2. The engine waits for all checkpoints to finalize, ensuring data is fully persisted
+2. The engine waits for the checkpoint covering that bound to finalize, ensuring data is fully persisted to sinks.

 Setting job: true deploys the pipeline as a Kubernetes Job instead of a Deployment, which means: